mattymoomoo/aws-power-tuner-ui/README.md

 Once the endpoint is updated in the prod environment file, build the website to create the static files to be used for deployment:

+_Note: Make sure to run the below command in the `website/` directory

 ```bash
 npm run build
 ```